Amethyst & Pavé Gold Bouquet 1940s Brooch by Mazer Bros.

 Double Clip Brooches, 1940s Jewelry, Coro JewelryThis brooch/dress clips looks like folded fabric crowned with jewels.
 It is made of rose-gold-plated sterling silver edged with diamanté accents.
 At the center of each side is a row of amethyst-glass navettes topped with a row of diamanté.
 This Duette, which was created for Coro’s high-end line, can be worn as a brooch or as separate dress clips.
 Their double-prong fasteners work well with heavier fabrics, such as wool blazers and dresses.
 My camera picked up two stones that appear to be a different shade of purple, but this difference cannot be seen by the naked eye.
 You can see the utility patent for the brooch mechanism here, shown below Coro's name.$ 195

 Vintage Brooches & Pins, 1940s Jewelry, Pennino Bros.
-JewelryThis striking, two-layer rose-gold bow brooch by Pennino is a lovely example of the Retro Modern style.
-The top is a pavé ribbon of rhodium-plated metal that's edged with faceted, oval amethyst-glass stones topped with tiny diamanté.
+JewelryThis vintage rose gold brooch is a striking Retro Modern piece made by Pennino Bros. in two layers.
+The top is a pavé ribbon of rhodium-plated metal that’s edged with faceted, oval amethyst-glass stones topped with tiny diamanté.
 The center is cinched with rose-gold plated metal.
-The second layer is a furled rose-gold ribbon that's attached to the top with a tiny screw.
+The second layer is a furled rose-gold ribbon that’s attached to the top with a tiny screw.
 The pin closes with a roll-over safety clasp.
 This brooch is not flat – the four corners of the bottom layer fold under, as curls of ribbon or fabric would.
 The back shows the high-quality, complex construction characteristic of this maker.
 Scroll down to see a variation of this design in rhodium-plated metal with sapphires.$ 275